Why a Self-Directed IRA Is Still the Best Vehicle for Alternative Investments

 401(k) reform may dominate headlines, but the practical reality remains unchanged.
 For retirement investors seeking alternatives, the Self-Directed IRA is still the most effective and reliable solution.

-Adam Bergman is a tax attorney and the founder and CEO of IRA Financial, one of the largest Self-Directed IRA platforms in the United States, serving more than 27,000 clients and over $5 billion in retirement assets.
+Adam Bergman is a tax attorney and the founder of IRA Financial, one of the largest Self-Directed IRA platforms in the United States.
+He has helped more than 27,000 clients take control of their retirement savings, overseeing over $5 billion in retirement assets.
+Adam is also the author of nine books focused on helping investors understand and confidently manage their retirement strategies.